Loose stools after taking antibiotic treatment. Diarrhea from antibiotics: how to get rid of an unpleasant side effect

 • Tetracyclines;

-Can loose stools begin as a result of taking an antibacterial medicine?
-Associated diarrhea after antibiotics in an adult can have different mechanisms of development.
+Can loose stools occur as a result of taking an antibacterial medication?
+Associated diarrhea after antibiotics in an adult may have different mechanisms of development.

 1. The main reason is the laxative effect of drugs that contain macrolides.

-2. There may also be diarrhea because drugs stimulate increased intestinal motility and peristalsis, so there is a short diarrhea from antibiotics.
+2. There may also be diarrhea because medications stimulate increased intestinal motility and peristalsis, which is why short-term diarrhea occurs from antibiotics.

-3. Drugs cause dysbacteriosis by destroying beneficial bacteria in the intestines, disrupting the balance of microflora.
+3. Medicines cause dysbiosis by destroying beneficial bacteria in the intestines, disrupting the balance of microflora.

-4. After taking strong antibacterial medicines, the development of favorable microflora in the intestine often slows down.
+4. After taking strong antibacterial medications, the development of favorable microflora in the intestines often slows down.

-5. Sometimes, against the background of a weakened immune system, an additional infection joins, which provokes an upset stomach, it is quite simple to determine it: impurities in the feces, pain, fever, vomiting is possible.
+5. Sometimes, against the background of a weakened immune system, an additional infection occurs, which provokes an upset stomach; it is quite simple to determine: impurities in the stool, pain, elevated body temperature, and possible vomiting.

 The situation can be considered relatively stable if the patient manages to restrain the urge at least once or for a short time.
-Also, intestinal upset is not dangerous if there is no pus, spotting in the feces, and the body temperature is normal.
+Also, an intestinal disorder is considered harmless if there is no pus or bloody discharge in the stool, and the body temperature is normal.

 The success of therapy lies in not self-medicating!
-Any drug should be prescribed by a specialist, after diagnosing and examining the patient, checking the tests.
-The doctor's task is to select an adequate treatment regimen for diarrhea after antibiotics and suggest how to treat a specific pathogen with minimal side effects.
+Any drug must be prescribed by a specialist, after diagnosing and examining the patient and checking the tests.
+The doctor’s task is to select an adequate treatment regimen for diarrhea after antibiotics and suggest how to treat a specific pathogen with minimal side effects.

 Who is at risk for loose stools?

-There is a group of patients who have a high likelihood of developing bowel dysfunction after taking antibacterial medications:
+There is a group of patients who have a high likelihood of developing intestinal dysfunction after taking antibacterial medications:

 • Elderly people;